What Is G-Sync Ultimate And Is It Worth It?

 What exactly is G-Sync Ultimate and how is it different from G-Sync?
 Is G-Sync Ultimate worth it?
 Here's a simple guide with all the answers.

 NVIDIA has pioneered numerous gaming innovations, including tackling vertical synchronization issues with its G-Sync technology.
-We now have a newer incarnation of this technology in G-Sync Ultimate.
+We now have a fresh incarnation of this technology in G-Sync Ultimate.
 This article will help you determine if G-Sync Ultimate will be worth your time (and money).

 Related:What Is VSync And Should You Use It?